Thursday, April 20, 2017

 Cornelius Quick and Anne Johnson 4 Feb 1789 [6]

 Who then were the parents of Garret and Jacob Quick?
-First, they probably had a sister, Mary Quick, named after her maternal grandmother, who married Judiah Higgins by license dated 13 May 1809 in Hunterdon Co., NJ.[9]
-Mary was 68 in the 1850 census of Raritan, Hunterdon Co., NJ,[10] so born about 1782.
-She had a son named Cornelius Quick Higgins.[11]
-Her presumed brother, Jacob, had a son named Jediah Higgins Quick.
-In the 1850 census Jediah was living in Trenton , East Ward, Mercer Co., NJ.[12]
-Jacob J. Quick was born about 1790 and was living in Kingwood, Hunterdon Co., NJ according to the 1850 census.[13]
-Garret was estimated to have been born about 1782.
+First, they probably had a sister, Mary Quick, who married Judiah Higgins by license dated 13 May 1809 in Hunterdon Co., NJ.
+[10] Mary was 68 in the 1850 census of Raritan, Hunterdon Co., NJ, [11] so born about 1782.
+She had a son named Cornelius Quick Higgins.
+[12] Her presumed half-brother, Jacob, had a son named Judiah [13] (Joshua [14] ) Higgins Quick, born about 1826.
+In the 1850 census Jediah was living in Trenton, East Ward, Mercer Co., NJ.
+[15] Jacob J. Quick was born about 1790 and was living in Kingwood, Hunterdon Co., NJ according to the 1850 census.
+[16] Garret was estimated to have been born about 1782.

 Anne Covenhoven was the daughter of John Couwenhoven and Mary Sprong, [23] though Mary is frequently misidentified as Mary Cozine.
 Anne's daughter, Mary, was named after her maternal grandmother, while her son, Garret, was named after his maternal uncle.
 Her other son, Cornelius, was named after his paternal grandfather.